 How to Get the Most out of your Sink-full of Sunlight

-- Dirty dishes should be soaked – before trying to wash them.
-If you have burnt-on grease on your pans or pots, then add a few drops of SUNLIGHT dishwashing liquid to the inside and fill them with hot water.
-Let them soak for as long as you can – the longer they soak, the easier it can be to remove any tough stains.
+Dirty dishes should be soaked – before trying to wash them.
+If you have burnt-on grease on your pans or pots, then add a few drops of SUNLIGHT Dishwashing liquid to the inside and fill them with hot water.
+Let them soak for as long as you can – the longer they soak, the easier it can be to wash and remove any tough stains.

-- Prepare the sink – plug the sink drain, and (if you have one) put a washing up bowl in the sink.
-Add a few squirts of a dishwashing liquid, and fill the sink basin or bowl with warm water.
+Prepare the sink – plug the sink drain, and (if you have one) put a washing dishes up bowl in the sink.
+Add a few drops of a dishwashing liquid and fill the sink basin or bowl with warm water.
 Not only will this ensure clean dishes but that you save on water, energy, and dish soap.
-If you wash each dish individually under the tap, you’ll be wasting a lot more resources!
+If you wash each dish individually under the tap, you’ll be wasting a lot of water!